helm/helm-www/content/docs/faq.md

 practice, this meant that once a name was used by a release, no other release could use that same name, even if it was deployed in a different namespace.

-In Helm 3, release information about a particular release is now stored in the same namespace as the release itself.
+In Helm 3, information about a particular release is now stored in the same namespace as the release itself.
 This means that users can now `helm install wordpress stable/wordpress` in two separate namespaces, and each can be referred with `helm list` by changing the current namespace context (e.g. `helm